Bab Oudaya: Historical background

-In 1150 or 1151 the Almohad caliph Abd al-Mu'min built a new kasbah (citadel) over the site of a former Almoravid ribat on the southwest shore of the Bou Regreg River, within which he included a palace and a mosque.
+In 1150 or 1151, the Almohad ruler Abd al-Mu'min built a new kasbah (citadel) over the site of a former Almoravid ribat on the southwest shore of the Bou Regreg River, within which he included a palace and a mosque.

 His successor, Abu Yusuf Ya'qub al-Mansur (ruled 1184–1199), embarked on a huge project to construct a new fortified imperial capital, called al-Mahdiyya or Ribat al-Fath, on the site of what is now the old city of Rabat, with new walls extending over a vast area beyond the old kasbah.
 This project also included the construction of an enormous mosque (the remains of which include the Hassan Tower) and of new grand gateways including Bab er-Rouah.
-At the Kasbah, Al-Mansur added a monumental new gate, Bab al-Kbir, which was inserted into the previous walls of the kasbah built by Abd al-Mu'min around 1150.
+At the kasbah, al-Mansur added a monumental new gate, Bab al-Kbir, which was inserted into the previous walls of the kasbah built by Abd al-Mu'min around 1150.
 The gate was built some time between 1195 and 1199.

-After Abu Yusuf Ya'qub's death in 1199 the mosque and the capital remained unfinished and his successors lacked the resources or the will to finish it.
+After Abu Yusuf Ya'qub's death in 1199, the mosque and the capital remained unfinished and his successors lacked the resources or the will to finish it.
 The kasbah itself became essentially abandoned.

-The name "Oudaya" or "Oudaia", which is now associated with the Kasbah, dates from the 19th century, after the Udayas tribe, a guich tribe ("Army" tribe serving in the sultan's military) that was expelled from Fez by the Alaouite sultan Abd ar-Rahman in the late 18th century and whose remnants then settled in the kasbah.
+By the 18th century, under the 'Alawi dynasty, the gate had been walled-in and converted into a prison.
+According to Joseph de La Nézière, another structure once existed on top of the gatehouse, accessed via the inner staircase terrace, but was likely demolished in the 18th century.
+The name "Oudaya", which is now associated with the Kasbah, dates from the 19th century, after the Udayas tribe, a guich tribe ("army" tribe serving in the sultan's military) that was expelled from Fez by the 'Alawi sultan Abd ar-Rahman in the late 18th century and whose remnants then settled in the kasbah.A restoration of the Kasbah of the Udayas was initiated in 1914 under the French Protectorate.
+The work was led by Maurice Tranchant with the assistance of local master craftsmen, including Hadj Driss Tourouguy.
+As part of this project, they also restored the gate.
+The vaulted ceilings of the gatehouse were entirely reconstructed under the supervision of Jean-Baptiste David and this work was finished in September 1918.